 Day 6: thursday - Salamina Village

 We’ll wake up early again to head to the beautiful village of Salamina, a lovely little Colombian Heritage Town and get a real sense of the region’s architectural and cultural beauty.
 Here you are able to discover the town’s delightful old houses, famous carved wooden windows and doors, and visit architectural highlights like the church and cemetery.
 After we check in to the boutique hotel, you’ll have the afternoon and dinner at your leisure.
 We’ll enjoy a local dinner such as the plato montañero, a hearty dish of locally farmed trout and flattened plantains served with pinto beans.

 Day 7: friday - Hike in the samaria valley

 The Cocora Valley might be famous for its giant Wax Palms - Colombia’s national tree - but Samaria is home to three-times as many of these nearly 200-feet tall trees and sees a fraction of the tourists.
 You will enjoy a guided hike through the woods of the valley, seeing the hundreds of Wax Palms in their natural, forest habitat and even getting to see seedlings.
 It’s remarkable to see how something so tiny can grow into such a mighty tree.
 We’ll learn all about the trees from our local guide, who runs a conservation project aimed at protecting and saving this endangered species.
-We’ll return to town mid-afternoon with free time and a menu of options and local activities that you can enjoy.
+We’ll return to Salamina mid-afternoon with free time to enjoy the village and have a delicious dinner of your choice in town.

-Day 8: saturday - MEDELLIN & Farewell Dinner
+Day 8: saturday - MEDELLIN & Farewell Fiesta